-The Electricity Act 1998 provided for the debt retirement charge, paid by consumers to the Corporation until the residual stranded debt is retired.
-The debt repayment plan supports estimates that residual stranded debt will likely be retired between 2012 and 2020.
+The Electricity Act, 1998, provided for the debt retirement charge to be paid by consumers until the residual stranded debt is retired.
+The debt repayment plan supports estimates that residual stranded debt will likely be retired between 2014-2018, narrowed from the previous estimated defeasance range of 2012-2020.